How To Calibrate Your TV

 Maximum color

-To adjust this setting with the pattern, look through a blue filter and adjust the color setting so that the blue box on the far left looks the same as the smaller gray boxes within.
+Unfortunately, this is a difficult setting to adjust without specialized equipment.
+The old gold standard for this test was to look through a blue filter and adjust the setting so that the blue box on the far left looks the same as the smaller gray boxes within.
+Unfortunately, modern TVs produce light differently from older technology, especially OLED models, so this method is no longer accurate.
+If you still want to try it, you can download the pattern below.

-Recommended setting: The default setting in the 'Movie' or 'Custom' picture mode.
+Recommended setting: The default setting in the accurate picture mode.

 Tint/Hue